 By Michael G. Malloy

-In the brave new world of the “metaverse” and online platforms that never sleep, businesses and individuals alike face the prospect of system crashes and outages that can lead to downtime for anywhere from a matter of hours to days or even weeks, potentially costing companies time, money, and customers.
+Businesses and individuals alike face the prospect of system crashes and outages that can lead to downtime, potentially costing companies time, money, and customers.

 September/October 2022